 14. Castle Combe, Wiltshire

 Castle Combe is known as one of the most picturesque villages in England all for a reason.
 The Cotswold hamlet will make you feel like you are stepping back in time.

 There are old cottages built from pale local stone and it is easy to explore on foot.
 It is one of the most beautiful villages in England.
 This quaint village will give you all the peace and serenity you are searching for.

 15. Hawkshead, Cumbria

-Hawkshead village centre has tearooms, winding streets, old pubs, and unique shops that make it one of the most beautiful of Lake District area villages.
+Hawkshead village center has tearooms, winding streets, old pubs, and unique shops that make it one of the most beautiful Lake District area villages.

 16. Burford, Oxfordshire